Cultural globalization: Friction

 Cultural globalization creates a more efficient society while also limiting how it can operate.
-Anna Tsing, an American anthropologist, explains that Friction makes global connections between cultures effective while also preventing globalization from being a smooth transition of power.
+Anna Tsing, an American anthropologist, in her book Friction: An Ethnography of Global Connection explains that Friction makes global connections between cultures effective while also preventing globalization from being a smooth transition of power.

 Instead of globalization being about networks or a continuous flow, Tsing argues that we should think about it being created in two parts, the outside world (global) and the local.
 Globalization is seen as a friction between these two social organizations where globalization relies on the local for its success instead of just consuming it.

 The rainforests in Indonesia exemplify how globalization is not a straightforward process, but one that is complex and messy.
 Capitalist interests reshaped the landscape through chains of entrepreneurs and other businesses that came in and extracted its resources to sell to distant markets.
 In response to these interactions, environmental movements emerged and began to defend the rainforests and the communities.
 This instance is not limited to just a nation or a village, but to several social organizations all at work.
 Environmental activists, students, local communities, private interests, and investors all have interacted with one another in regard to globalization.
 This exemplifies how globalization promotes interconnections between groups who are entirely different from one another into a single place.

 Friction among social groups present risks of both potential destruction and improvement.
 Through this idea, globalization is not simply a tool used for networking and worldwide connection, nor is it an authoritarian flow of capital interest looking to take over local communities.
 Instead, globalization is viewed as a continuous engagement between various different social groups.
 While the destruction of the rainforest habitats through globalization is seen as a negative result, the emergence of local and national activists in response to these circumstances have led to more support for indigenous and environmental rights.

 Globalization is often seen as homogenizing the world and includes a diffusion of beliefs that are eventually infused and accepted across time and space.
 Instead, globalization is about understanding and recognizing that communities are not the same and these differences are what make up the contemporary world.
 The friction between different groups is what keeps global power in continuous motion.

 Corruption brought to the rainforest through capital interests highlight the struggle to find distinctions between the locals who are working for domestic development and those who are motivated by foreign investors and corporations.
 These distinctions add to the confusion globalization brings as it blurs the line between private and public.
 Outside motivations began to impact some of these reclusive communities who, up until this point, were considered untouchable or unaffected by globalization.